-The Company applies Statement of Financial Accounting Standards ("SFAS") No. 109, "Accounting for Income Taxes," which principally utilizes a balance sheet approach to provide for income taxes.
+The Company applies the provisions of ASC Topic 740, "Income Taxes," which principally utilizes a balance sheet approach to provide for income taxes.
 Under this method, deferred tax assets and liabilities are recognized for the expected future tax consequences of net operating loss carryforwards and temporary differences between the carrying amounts and the tax bases of assets and liabilities.
-The Company files a consolidated United States federal income tax return (see Note 8).
+The Company files a consolidated United States federal income tax return (see Note 8 for a further discussion of income taxes).